rosieRRRRR/pqhd/README.md

 ---

-### **J.1.5 Initial Broadcast (Parent Funding Transaction)**
+### **J.1.5 Initial Broadcast (Parent Funding Transaction) (RESEARCH-ONLY)**

-The funding transaction that creates the OTQH-M Parent Output is broadcast.
-This transaction MUST NOT reveal `S1` or `S2`.
+The funding transaction that creates the OTQH-M Parent Output is illustratively broadcast.
+This transaction does not reveal `S1` or `S2`.

 Status: the Parent Output is created and locked by its CLTV timelock and OTQH-M script requirements.
 The output is not spendable until `T_lock` is met.

 ---

-### **J.1.6 Spend Broadcast (Spending OTQH-M; Revealing S1)**
+### **J.1.6 Spend Broadcast (Spending OTQH-M; Revealing S1) (RESEARCH-ONLY)**

-Once the CLTV locktime (`T_lock`) has been met, the transaction spending the OTQH-M output is broadcast.
-This transaction MUST reveal `S1` as part of the witness defined in Section H.3.2 and MUST include the required multisig signatures.
+Once the CLTV locktime (`T_lock`) has been met, the transaction spending the OTQH-M output is illustratively broadcast.
+This transaction ILLUSTRATIVELY reveals `S1` and includes the required multisig signatures.

-This transaction MAY create a TS-MRC child output as defined in Annex H.
+This transaction MAY create a TS-MRC child output as defined in Annex N.

 ---

----

-### **J.1.7 Final Spend Broadcast (Spending TS-MRC; Revealing S2)**
+### **J.1.7 Final Spend Broadcast (Spending TS-MRC; Revealing S2) (RESEARCH-ONLY)**

-If a TS-MRC output is used, the transaction spending the TS-MRC output is broadcast and MUST reveal `S2` as part of the witness defined in Section H.5.2.
+If a TS-MRC output is used, the transaction spending the TS-MRC output is illustratively broadcast and reveals `S2`.

-If the TS-MRC output is used as part of a CPFP strategy, fees SHOULD be selected to ensure the package meets prevailing relay and miner acceptance thresholds.
+If the TS-MRC output is used as part of a CPFP strategy, fees MAY be selected to ensure the package meets prevailing relay and miner acceptance thresholds.

 ---